All training must be delivered by a trainer who meets one of the following requirements:

 - Holds a generally recognized credential or possesses documented knowledge relevant to the training the person will provide (such as an individual who has a current Child Care Professional credential, a firefighter who offers training on fire safety, a county health employee who offers training on immunizations);

-- Is a director or primary caregiver of a registered or licensed child-care home in good standing with HHSC and who:
+- Is a director of a center or primary caregiver of a registered or licensed child-care home who has demonstrated core knowledge in child development and caregiving and

 - Has at least two years of experience working in a child development program and